 In other words, they can eat small amounts of meat for protein, as well as plant-based diets plus grains.

-Mealworms are a particular favorite with this breed (but be careful to feed sparingly due to the fat content).
+Mealworms are a particular favorite with the roborovski (but be careful to feed in small amounts as treats, due to the fat content).
 They can also enjoy insects such as grasshoppers.
 Both of these treats are available in most good pet stores.

-There should be sufficient space for burrowing – use at least 20 cm of a substrate.
+There should be sufficient space for burrowing – use at least 20 cm of substrate.

 Robo Dwarf Hamster Cage Size

-a good exercise Wheel is a must, due to the busyness of the breed.
+A good exercise wheel is a must, due to the busyness of the breed.
 Its common to get a wheel supplied with a hamster cage, but these arent always the best choice.
 The minimum size should be no less than 16.5 cm, although many opt for up to 20 cm.
 As they are active at night, opt for a silent hamster wheel if you plan to keep your hamster in a bedroom.

 These are super-fast hamsters and, combined with their small size and nervy energy, are challenging to handle.
 Here are several tips to overcome any issues.